0xfdbu/ethonline2025/AVAIL_FEEDBACK.md

 # Conclusion

 The Nexus SDK offers a promising foundation for intent-driven applications, enabling a polished product like UniVail in under two weeks.
 With enhancements to gas reservation, querying, simulation flexibility, **session persistence**, and UI widgets, it could become indispensable for multichain builders.
-Overall rating: **8/10** – lean and focused, with room for polish.
+Overall rating: **8/10** – lean and focused, with room for polish.s

 Best regards,
 @0xfdbu